 - reasonable and moderate

-- inflicted by a parent, guardian, teacher, or someone with advance parental permission
+- inflicted by a parent, guardian, teacher, or someone with advanced parental permission

 - intended to correct or restrain the child

-If you find yourself facing child abuse allegations in response to perceptions about how you discipline your children, please contact the Marshall Defense Firm.
+If you find yourself facing child abuse allegations in response to perceptions about how you discipline your children, please contact us at 206.202.1633 or firstname.lastname@example.org.
 We are compassionate, attentive, and experienced advocates who help parents in these difficult circumstances.